Jawwad S. Khawaja: Important court decisions

 Justice Khawaja was on the bench which decided the Sindh High Court Bar Association case, in which the Court declared the state of emergency imposed by President General Pervez Musharraf on 3 November 2007 to be unconstitutional and restored most of the judges who were forced to vacate office that day.
 He wrote a concurrent opinion in the case declaring the National Reconciliation Ordinance to be void ab initio, and the leading opinion in the suo motu case ordering wholesale giant Makro-Habib to restore a playground in Jamshed Town on which it had established an outlet.

 Justice Khawaja was one of those six judges who gave a dissenting judgement against the military courts in Pakistan, that decision came just few days before his beginning of term as CJP.

 Just before finishing his term as CJP, he headed a bench which issued a landmark decision directing Government of Pakistan to adopt Urdu as an official language according to 1973 Constitution.
 The decision was read out in Urdu by the CJP.

 Post-retirement

 After retiring as Chief Justice, he went back to LUMS as a scholar-in-residence.

+Personal life

+Khawaja has been married to his first cousin, Bina Jawwad since 1973.
+The two share four children together; three daughters (Ismet, Zainub and Saleema) and a son, Haider.
+He lives with his wife and children at their farmhouse in Bedian Road, Lahore, having founded a school over there called “Harsukh”, which houses the local young and underprivileged children living nearby.
+He also owns a residence in Islamabad.

+Khawaja’s late brother, Hasan Muttaqi Khawaja (1946-2019), was married to the daughter of newspaper magnate and founder of the Jang Group, Mir Khalil-ur-Rehman, until his death in February 2019.

+Memoirs

+Khawaja is the author of Slaughtered Without a Knife: Sixteen Years a Judge, a reflective work published in 2022.
+This book offers an insider's perspective on the Pakistani judiciary, drawing from his experiences spanning from 1999 to 2015.
+Rather than a traditional autobiography, it delves into the interplay between law, institutional culture, and personal conscience, enriched with references to Sufi poetry and philosophical insights.
+The title alludes to a hadith emphasizing the profound responsibilities of judges.